threadsjs/threads.js/README.md

 await client.users.search("zuck", 10)
 ```
 ### client.users.followers
-In the parameters, pass the userId (supported as string and number) of the user whose followers you want to get.
+In the parameters, pass the user id (supported as string and number) of the user whose followers you want to get.
 ```js
 await client.users.followers(1)
 ```
 ### client.users.following
-In the parameters, pass the userId (supported as string and number) of the user whose followings you want to get.
+In the parameters, pass the user id (supported as string and number) of the user whose followings you want to get.
 ```js
 await client.users.following(1)
 ```